 This reduction has a larger impact on 2025 figures than in previous years, because duplicate listings only existed from November 2024 onwards.
-As a result, year-on-year supply growth (2025 vs. 2024) has fallen between August and November reports.
+As a result, year-on-year supply growth (2025 vs 2024) has fallen between the August and November reports.

-Retaining only Airbnb, Booking.com and Vrbo ensure a more reliable view of the bookable short-term rentals market.
+Retaining only Airbnb, Booking.com and Vrbo ensures a more reliable view of the bookable short-term rental market.